 - Competition: “In addition, TikTok’s growth is astounding, showing the fluidity of internet entertainment.
 Instead of worrying about all these competitors, we continue to stick to our strategy of trying to improve our service and content every quarter faster than our peers.”

 - On content successes: “In Q2, we notched successes in many of our key content verticals.
 In English scripted TV, Never Have I Ever, a fun, young adult dramedy from Mindy Kaling, broke through with 40m households choosing to watch this show in its first four weeks, and 40m households for our new comedy Space Force (starring Steve Carell).
-On the heels of Love is Blind, Too Hot to Handle, and Floor is Lava is the latest in our line of buzzy unscripted shows (51m and a projected 37m households, respectively, in the first four weeks).”
+On the heels of Love is Blind, Too Hot to Handle and Floor is Lava are the latest in our line of buzzy unscripted shows (51m and a projected 37m households, respectively, in the first four weeks).”

 - On Q2 performance and Q3 guidance: “When we think about the guidance for Q3, we’re not thinking about Q3 just in and of itself.
 We have to look at it in the context of what just happened in Q2.
 And we just added 10 million members, which is the largest growth we’ve ever had in a second quarter.
 And if you look at the — so we kind of look at the totality across the Q2 and Q3 period.
-And if we look at that quarterly period, two quarters in a row, the best we’ve ever done in that period is two years ago in 2018, where we grew by 11.5 million numbers.
-So if we, this year, deliver on that Q3 guidance, that means we’re growing 12.5 million members in that same period, which is 1 million more than we’ve ever done, which is we think big growth on top of what was already a huge Q1.”
+And if we look at that quarterly period, 2 quarters in a row, the best we’ve ever done in that period is actually 2 years ago in 2018, where we grew by 11.5 million numbers.
+So if we, this year, deliver on that Q3 guidance, that means we’re growing 12.5 million members in that same time period, which is 1 million more than we’ve ever done, which is we think big growth on top of what was already a very big Q1.”

-- On user retention amid COVID: “Actually, the retention across every cohort is as good or better than pre-COVID.”
+- On user retention amid COVID: “Actually, the retention across every cohort is as good or better than pre-COVID”